Bengals defense leads the way to 17-16 win over the Browns in opener

 Szmyt was wide right again on a potential go-ahead 36-yard attempt with 2:25 remaining in the game.

-Joe Burrow completed 14 of 23 passes for 113 yards and a touchdown while Ja'Marr Chase had only two receptions for 26 yards.
-Noah Fant had four catches for 26 yards, including a 1-yard TD catch with 4:18 remaining in the first half.
+“Can’t be minus-2 (on turnovers) versus a good football team.
+That’s the story of this football game,” Browns coach Kevin Stefanski said.
+“We obviously missed a field goal, missed an extra point.
+Those are points, and in these types of games, you have to come away with points.”

-Cleveland's Joe Flacco was 31 of 45 for 290 yards with a touchdown and two interceptions.
+Joe Flacco — the eighth quarterback age 40 or older to start an opener — was 31 of 45 for 290 yards with a touchdown and two interceptions.

 Evan McPherson’s 35-yard field goal off the right hashmark with 2:48 remaining in the third quarter put the Bengals up 17-16.
 It was set up after Jordan Battle intercepted Flacco’s pass at the Browns 36.